 A one-time license to screen the film.

 The Dream, Girl documentary on DVD or BluRay with an option for a digital download (60 min)

 A listing of your event and ticket link on our website's event page.

 Want to see the film before you buy?
 No problem, we would never want you to host a screening if you didn't love the film.
-Email erin@dreamgirlfilm and we will send you an online link.
+Click here to watch the film now.